 Just like rubber stamping, soap stamping can take some practice and patience.
 I engrave these stamps extra deep to make it just that much easier for you to get the best impression!

 Paper Sushi Acrylic Soap Stamps are available with and without handles, just make your selection in the listing.
-If you're using a mallet, the handle is best.
+You'll get the most even impression without a handle, and this is recommended.
+If you're using a mallet, you can opt for a handle.
 If you're using a press, the handle will be in your way!